 Problems with your parents

-You can also request to leave your parents’ income out of consideration completely, for example because you have a serious and persistent conflict with one or both of them.
+You can request to leave your parents’ income out of consideration completely, for example because you have a serious and persistent conflict with one or both of them.
 If this applies to you, please contact the department which handles these requests by calling +31 50 599 83 43.
+We are available on workdays between 10 a.m. and noon.
 We prefer to explain the procedure to you personally.